MaciekBaron/bafa/README.md

 - 🔧 Designed for use as a development hook (Git, Claude Code, etc.)
 - ⚡ Processes multiple files efficiently
 - 🛡️ Validates file existence and handles errors gracefully
+- 🎯 Returns exit code 1 if changes were made (useful for automation)
+- 📊 Provides clear feedback: "Whitespace issues have been fixed" or "No changes made"

+**Exit Codes**:
+- `0`: No whitespace issues found
+- `1`: Whitespace issues were detected and fixed

 **Hook Integration**:
-This script is intended to be used as a development hook to automatically fix whitespace issues.
+This script is ideal for development hooks that need to detect and fix whitespace issues.
+The exit code allows automation systems to determine if files were modified.
 Can be integrated with Git hooks (`.git/hooks/pre-commit`), Claude Code hooks, or other development workflow automation systems.

 **What it fixes**:
 - Trailing spaces and tabs at end of lines